-Small business owners often have unrealistic expectations, fail to spend time on research, or fail to adapt to changes in the marketplace.
-As a result, the majority of small businesses (53% according to the ONS) will have failed within 5 years – many within just 12 months.
+As a result, sadly, the majority of small businesses (53% according to the ONS) will have failed within 5 years – many folding in the first 12 months.

 1. Is there are market for your product or service?